code-warrior/examples--principles-of-databases--cs-365--uhart/mysql/installing-mysql.md

 15. Finally, let’s launch MySQL using our new root password: `mysql -u root -p`
 16. Type `status` to see important, MySQL-related info, such as the user who is logged in, the host on which they’re connected, and the character sets being used.

+### Noting the Flags and Options Launched by the MySQL Binary Shortcut

+1. Type the key with the Windows® logo + R.
+2. Enter `services.msc`.
+3. Locate `MySQL` then context-click it.
+4. Choose `Properties` and note the *Path to executable:*, which will include `mysql.exe` or `mysqld.exe`.

+### Starting/Stopping the MySQL Service from the PowerShell

+The following assumes you have MySQL 8.1

+1. Run `net stop MYSQL81` to stop MySQL
+2. Run `net start MYSQL81` to start it

 ---

 ## macOS Ventura